Graphs definition

 - CoNLL-U: this is the format used by default with

-- JSON: available with
+grew transform - JSON: available with the

-argument on the command line- if the output contains one graph, the CoNLL code of the graph given
+-jsonargument on the command line- if the output contains one graph, the CoNLL code of the graph given

 - if the output contains zero or more than two graphs, a JSON list is returned

-argument on the command line.
+-multi_jsonargument on the command line.
 Each graph is written is a separate file.
-Withgrew transform … -o out.json -multi_json
+Withgrew transform … -o out.json -multi_json, files will be namedout__0.json,out__1.json… - Graphviz dot: available with

-argument on the command line
+-dotargument on the command line